 You can pursue more than the defendant’s insurance policy limits from your own insurer.
 You can do this if you have uninsured motorist coverage (UMC) or underinsured motorist coverage (UIM).
 The at-fault party’s insurance might be enough to cover your costs.
 In that case, your lawyer can read and review your insurance policy.
 This helps them check if you have this coverage and determine next steps.

 Although the California Department of Insurance (CDI) regulations do not require you to purchase UMC or UIM, they do require:

 - You to sign a waiver if you refuse it

-Calculating Your Recoverable Damages After a Car Accident
+Calculating Your Recoverable Damages from a Car Accident

-California Civil Code (CIV) §1431.2 dictates that the recoverable damages you might typically expect to receive from an at-fault driver may include lost income, medical care, property damage, pain and suffering, and emotional trauma.
+California Civil Code (CIV) §1431.2 says that you might usually expect to receive recoverable damages from an at-fault driver.
+This might include lost income, medical care, property damage, pain and suffering, as well as emotional trauma.

 - Uninsured motorist bodily injury (UMBI) coverage pays for damages for you and any passengers in your car if the at-fault driver is uninsured.

 - Underinsured motorist (UIM) coverage pays for the costs associated with your physical injuries if the at-fault driver was underinsured.